brick/brick/README.md

 	    public function register(EventDispatcher $dispatcher);
 	}

 Just one method to implement.
-This method allows you to tell what events triggered by the application your plugin wants to intercept.
+This method allows you to register your plugin inside the application's event listener, that is, tell the application which events it wants to receive.
 The different events are listed and explained in the `Brick\Application\Events` class.

 We can see that the two events that are called immediately before and after the controller is invoked are: